joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/16/realestate/ticks-gardening-2021.html?searchResultPosition=5

 **TikTok takes over the top sponsor spot at VidCon, edging out YouTube.**\
 `YouTube, which had been VidCon’s top sponsor since 2013, and in years past, YouTubers dominated the convention.
-But the creator economy has changed dramatically in the last year.`\
+But the creator economy has changed substantially in the last year.`\
 https://nytimes.com/2021/06/16/business/tiktok-vidcon.html?searchResultPosition=6

 **American tourists could soon be allowed freer travel to Europe.**\